About the Certified Clinical Documentation Specialist (CCDS) Credential

 - Assist hospitals and healthcare entities in identifying individuals with substantive knowledge, experience, and skills in clinical documentation improvement for the benefit of their organization

-To learn more about becoming a Certified Clinical Documentation Specialist (CCDS), please browse the information on this Web site and download the Candidate Handbook.
+To learn more about becoming a Certified Clinical Documentation Specialist (CCDS), please browse the information on this Web site and download the Exam Candidate's Handbook.

 CCDS and the ANCC/Magnet Demographic Information Form